 “You are a mite past fashionably late,” scoffed Juker.

 “Papa almost died!” exclaimed Selver, never one for subtlety.
 “We all did!
 Oh but you should have seen it Morto.
 Papa was so brave!”

 “We saw all of it,” said Morto.
 “As we were coming up.”
 Morto moved aside, making way for the other three mice.

 The one at the lead, holding up her arms towards the crow, which still hung awkwardly in midair, was dressed in a royal blue cloak with a wide-brimmed blue hat.
 She had stark white fur, and a large golden pendant shaped like a dream catcher hung from her neck.
 It pulsed with the same blue color as whatever was holding the bird still.

-Behind her was a mouse with cream-colored fur accentuated by chocolate coloring at his nose and ears and even on his paws.
+Behind her was a mouse with chestnut brown fur.
 He wore a brown tunic with a hood and held out a bow with an arrow knocked in it, pointed directly at Zirest.
 He was accompanied by a large furry tarantula, which seemed to be following the mouse like a pet.

 Behind them both was a silver-colored mouse who looked to be in charge.
 He had black metal armor which gleamed in the morning sun and a long polearm was fastened to his back.

 “Papa, Mama, Juker and Selver, meet the Longtails!” said Morto jovially.